 The Event Service is a CORBA Object Service that is designed to alleviate some of the restrictions with standard CORBA invocation models.
 In particular, the COS Event Service supports asynchronous message delivery and allows one or more suppliers to send messages to one or more consumers.
 Event data can be delivered from suppliers to consumers without requiring these participants to know about each other explicitly.

-3.2 Structure and Participants for the COS Event Service
+2.2 Structure and Participants for the COS Event Service

-Figure 3 shows the key participants in the COS Event Service architecture.
-The role of each participant is outlined below:
+Figure 3 shows the key participants in the COS Event Service architecture: